quiuquio/tvb-docs/InstallationManual/InstallationManual.rst

 This file will guide you in installing and using The Virtual Brain project (TVB) correctly.
-For a more detailed solution to any of your problems related to TVB software, please contact us at admin@thevirtualbrain.org
+For a more detailed solution to any of your problems related to TVB software, please contact the mailing list at tvb-users@googlegroups.com.

 1. INSTALL REQUIREMENTS